jadefr/helm-highlight-unused-values/README.md

 - Scans corresponding `templates/` directory for value usage
 - Highlights unused values with a curly underline
 - Real-time updates as you edit
+- Shows a diagnostic box when hovering over the highlighted code

 ## Screenshots